Christian views on slavery: Christianity's view

+The earliest elaboration of abolition that surivies from antiquity is Gregory of Nyssa's sermon on owning slaves and pride (380 AD), anticipating the moral groundwork of the abolitionist movement by nearly 1,500 years.

 Though the Jewish Pentateuch gave protection to fugitive slaves, the Roman church often condemned slaves who fled from their masters, and refused them communion.

 Since the Middle Ages, the Christian understanding of slavery has seen significant internal conflict and endured dramatic change.
 One notable example where church mission activities in the Caribbean were directly supported by the proceeds of slave ownership was under the terms of a charitable bequest in 1710 to the Society for the Propagation of the Gospel in Foreign Parts.
-The Codrington Plantations in Barbados, were granted to the Society to fund the establishment of Codrington College.
+The Codrington Plantations in Barbados were granted to the Society to fund the establishment of Codrington College.
 In the first decade of ownership, several hundred slaves at the plantation estates were branded on their chests, using the traditional red hot iron, with the word Society, to signify their ownership by the Christian organisation.
 Slave ownership at the Codrington Plantations only finally came to an end in 1833, when slavery was abolished in Barbados.
 The Church of England has since apologised for the "sinfulness of our predecessors" with the history of these plantation estates highlighted as example of the church's inconsistent approach to slavery.
-Today, nearly all Christians are united in the condemnation of modern slavery as wrong and contrary to God's will.